-Move all furniture to the center of the room or the room, if possible.
-Cover all furniture with drop cloths.
+Move furniture out or in the middle of the room.
+Cover everything with drop cloths.

-Tape off woodwork and tape down plastic drop cloths.
+Tape off all woodwork, and tape plastic drop cloths down.

-Wrap plastic around light fixtures, and use masking tape to cover any hardware you can’t remove.
+Wrap some plastic around lighter fixtures, and use some masking tape to cover the hardware that can’t be removed.

-Open a window or door to ensure good ventilation.
+Open a door or window to improve ventilation.